gkj2023/gkj_portfolio/README.md

 # EDUCATION

-University at Buffalo, The State University of New York (SUNY) Buffalo, NY MS in Data Science | GPA: 3.83 | Graduation date: December 2024
+University at Buffalo, The State University of New York (SUNY) Buffalo, NY <br>
+MS in Data Science | GPA: 3.83 | Graduation date: December 2024

 # SKILLS